Can't find what you're looking for? Shop all ink and toner cartridges by brand

 An EPS file is a standalone, self-contained PostScript file that describes the contents of a printed page.
 EPS files can be scaled to any size, and they are commonly exchanged by desktop publishing and graphics professionals, publishers and printing houses.

 The simplest, slowest and least expensive network design, usually well-suited for home or small offices.
 An Ethernet network simultaneously broadcasts data packets to all computers in the network.

 Software that resides in the read-only memory (ROM) of a device.

-A set of printing characters that share the same distinctive appearance.
-Fonts are used on a computer to display text on the monitor and print documents.
+A typeface, fonts are used on a computer to display text on the monitor and to print documents.